Trade and export assistance

 The Local Economic Plan supports the notion of exporting goods and services outside of the region – including international trade, in order to grow the economy.
 There are a range of federal and state government programs that provide advice and assistance to business looking to expand their reach.

-Trade & Investment Queensland (TIQ) is the Queensland Government’s dedicated global business agency, with representation in 15 markets across the world who can help you find and take advantage of export opportunities.
+Trade and Investment Queensland (TIQ) is the Queensland Government’s dedicated global business agency, with representation in 15 markets across the world who can help you find and take advantage of export opportunities.
 There is a Sunshine Coast based TIQ office with experienced trade advisors linked to international network:

 TIQ Office Sunshine Coast